Barry Livingston Net Worth 2026: Age, Height, Wife, Sister & Stanley Livingston Compared

 Is Barry Livingston married?

-He married Karen Huntsman in 1983 and has two children.
+Yes, he married Karen Huntsman in 1983 and has two children.

 Conclusion